Things to do around Paris: 10 must-see sites to visit

 The Stade de France, the largest arena in France

 North of Paris and accessible by the RER D suburban rail service, discover the Stade de France, the largest sports and cultural venue in France, which can accommodate up to 80,000 spectators!
 For an hour and a half, follow in the footsteps of athletes and artists as you retrace their journey from the changing rooms to the pitch.
 A guided tour rich in anecdotes to help you relive the excitement of the greatest sporting events, from the Six Nations Tournament to the 1998 Football World Cup.
-And soon to host the 2024 Olympic Games in Paris!
+And it is currently hosting the 2024 Olympic Games in Paris!

 The Château de Fontainebleau, 800 years of French History